aminrj/aminrj.github.io/_posts/2026-02-17-testing-AI-agents.md

 - Actual accuracy: 93%
 - Result: Safe to use confidence thresholds for automation

-## Part 5: Building the Complete Evaluator
+## Part 5: building the complete evaluator

-## Part 5: Building the Complete Evaluator
+## Part 5: building the complete evaluator

 Now we tie everything together.
 You have: